Dual Diagnosis Treatment Oswego, IL

 Family Counseling Service Of Aurora

-Family Counseling Service Of Aurora is a dual-diagnosis treatment center in Oswego, Illinois that provides treatment services for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as avoidant personality disorder.
+Family Counseling Service Of Aurora is a dual-diagnosis treatment center in Oswego, IL that provides treatment services for drug and alcohol addiction and mental health disorders that include BPD as well as post-partum depression.

 Address: 84 Templeton Drive, Oswego, IL 60543 in Kendall County